4 Secrets to Embracing Your Curves

 If you find that you always feel self-conscious about your appearance, are struggling with an eating disorder, striving for an ideal body type, or find yourself stuck in a cycle of thinking that a perfect body is linked to positive self-esteem then - welcome to womanhood.

 Women everywhere struggle with self-confidence.
 Our customers and readers are real women so this is our voice.
-Based on the questions we receive, reasons for returns and exchanges, and various other information we gather we have identified a need to build women - from the inside out.
+Based on the questions we receive, reasons for returns and exchanges, and various other information we have identified a need to build women and their self confidence - from the inside out.

 Studies show that college women exposed to photographs from magazines that represented the 'thin ideal' showed more, "body dissatisfaction, negative mood states, and eating disorder symptoms."
 Through our Style Reviews we have found that beauty comes in all ages, sizes, and styles.
 What makes a girl beautiful is her commitment to never allowing anyone to define beauty for her.